awesome-pro/neon-website/content/docs/guides/cloudflare-pages.md

 ✨ Deployment complete!
 Take a peek over at https://21ea2a57.my-neon-page.pages.dev
 ```

-### Add your Neon connection string as an environment variable
+### Add your Unique connection string as an environment variable

 The Cloudflare production deployment doesn't have access to the `DATABASE_URL` environment variable yet.
 Hence, we need to navigate to the Cloudflare dashboard and add it manually.

 Navigate to the dashboard and select the `Settings` section in your project.
-Go to the **Environment Variables** tab and add a new environment variable named `DATABASE_URL` with the value of your Neon database connection string.
+Go to the **Environment Variables** tab and add a new environment variable named `DATABASE_URL` with the value of your Unique database connection string.

 To make sure the environment variable is available to the serverless functions, go back to the terminal and redeploy the project using the `wrangler` CLI: